CI-CMG/deep-sea-corals-exb/widgets/h3-layer/README.md

 ## widget which constructs a client-side layer based on H3 tiles

+Configuration includes map on which the layer is drawn, the Feature Layer name being queried, and identifiers for the sidebar and views being used by the widget

 Each tile has an attribute for the H3 index and a count of the points within that tile.
 Tiles are updated when the DataSource filter is changed by another widget.
 Each change triggers a query to the hosted feature layer which includes the filter definition and returns a CSV list of index id and count.
 These values update the client-side layer, populate the popup content, and are used in the symbology.
 Clicking on a tile triggers a